blog

-Save the Cat Beat Sheet vs. Screenplay Sequences.
+Save the Cat Beat Sheet vs. Screenplay Sequences: Which is Better?

 Just how useful is a Save the Cat beat sheet (also known as the “Blake Snyder beat sheet”) to the budding writer?